Anku5hk/Programmers_guide_to_Python/book.md

 print(output) # bytearray(b'\x1e\x00\x00\x00')
 ```
 ### 2.5 User-defined Data Type
-User defined data type, which are used to create a new data type by combining the built-in data types.
-Unlike in C/C++ python doesn't have *struct*, but what it does has is objects, which can be utilized to do the same.
+User defined data type, are used to create a new data type by combining the built-in data types.
+Unlike in C/C++ Python doesn't have *struct*, but what it does has is classes, which can be utilized to do the same.
 ```Python
 ## Example 1
 # create object of a data type